jato-doll/node-di-template/README.md

 -   **Dependency Injection**: Modular and testable code using dependency injection (manual or with a library like tsyringe).
 -   **Jest Testing**: Pre-configured with support for `.test.ts` and `.spec.ts` files.
 -   **Scalable Structure**: Organized for growth with services, controllers, and tests.
+-   **TypeORM**: Connect MySQL database with TypeORM and ready to use decorators such as `CustomRepository` or `InjectCustomRepo` includes database migrations.

 ## Project Structure